smartemission/smartemission/docs/platform/data.rst

 * Aggregation
 * Validation (post)

+The implementation of these steps is in most cases specific per sensor-type.
+This has been abstracted via the Python base class `Device` with specific implementations per sensor station: Josene, AirSensEUR etc.

 Validation deals with removing ``outliers``, values outside specific intervals.
 Calibration and Conversion go hand-in-hand: in many cases, like Temperature, the sensor-values are already calibrated but provided in another unit like milliKelvin.
 Here a straightforward conversion applies.
-In particularly raw gasvalues may come in resistance values (kOhm).
-There is no linear relationship with these resistance-values and standard gas concentration units like mg/m3 or ppm.
+In particularly raw gas-values may come as resistance (kOhm) or voltage values.
+In most cases there is no linear relationship between these raw values and standard gas concentration units like mg/m3 or ppm.
-In that case Calibration needs to be applied.
+In those cases Calibration needs to be applied.
+This has been elaborated first for Josene sensors.

 Calibration (Josene Sensors)
 ----------------------------

-Especially for gas-components this may be a challenge.
-Here raw sensor-values are expressed in kOhms (NO2, O3 and CO) except for CO2 which is given in ppb.
-Audio-values are already provided in decibels.
+Raw sensor-values are expressed in kOhms (NO2, O3 and CO) except for CO2 which is given in ppb.
+Audio-values are already provided in decibels (dbA).
 Meteo-values are more standard and obvious to convert (e.g. milliKelvin to deegree Celsius).

-The complexity for the calibration of gasses lies in the fact that many parameters may influence measured values: temperature, relative humidity, pressure and even the concentration of other gasses!
+The complexity for the calibration of gasses lies in the fact that many parameters may influence measured values: temperature, relative humidity, pressure but even the concentration of other gasses!
 For example O3 and NO2.
 A great deal of scientific literature is already devoted to the sensor calibration issue.
+Gas Calibration using ANN for SE is described more extensively in :ref:`calibration`.

 The units are: ::